 Target audience

-The involvement of the administrators is essential to the implementation of developmental care.
+The involvement of the administrators is essential to the implementation of DNTIC.
 The head nurses, coordinators and program directors as well as health professionals in a clinical role of leadership are strongly encouraged to participate in this training as their role is crucial for vision changes, guidelines implementation and clinical practice changes in the NICU.
-The goal is to improve the quality of care and outcomes of premature infants in accordance with national recommendations.
+The goal is to improve the quality of care and outcomes of premature infants in accordance with national adn international recommendations.

 Pre-requisites